Stratford, London: National Rail

-Stratford International, to the northwest, is on the High Speed 1 line from St Pancras International to Kent, and is served by Southeastern domestic high speed services.
-The International and Regional stations are linked by a branch of the Docklands Light Railway – opened in August 2011.
+Stratford International, sited to the north-west, is on the High Speed 1 line from St Pancras to Kent.
+It is served by Southeastern's domestic high speed services.
+The international and national rail stations are linked by a branch of the Docklands Light Railway, opened in August 2011.

-The eastern part of Stratford town centre is served by Maryland railway station.
-The Liverpool Street-Shenfield via Ilford and Romford service known as the Shenfield Metro service and runs every 10 minutes and is operated by TfL Rail.
-This service also calls at Stratford and was incorporated into the Crossrail service in 2017.
+Maryland railway station is located in the eastern part of Stratford town centre.
+It is a stop on the Elizabeth Line.

+London Underground

-London Underground and DLR
+Stratford is served by two London Underground lines: